Want the perfect workout program?Take Quiz

 You can even use lower bars if needed and lift your legs, which will also hit the core.

 Assuming you're not doing pull-ups in a gym, you can get in your strength training for free!
+When comparing calisthenics vs weights, this is a serious benefit.
 Remember, your pull up bar doesn't need to be fancy.
 It just needs to hold your weight.

 Visit any park in any city, and you'll be able to find a set of monkey bars to use.
 Find a tree with a sturdy branch, or even look for a doorframe at your house that is sturdy with a wide enough ledge for your fingertips.